 The information on this page is based on a number of underlying datasets, most of which are updated monthly.
 We maintain an update schedule which explains which version of each dataset we are currently relying on.

-37 MIDDLEWOOD CLOSE is a midsized extended detached house of 130m², built sometime between 1996 and 2002, which could now be worth an estimated £354,952.
-It was last sold for £242,000 in April 2016, which was around 9% above the average April 2016 detached price in the Chorley local authority area.
-The most recent EPC inspection was June 2015, where the current energy rating was C, and the potential energy rating was C.
+37 MIDDLEWOOD CLOSE is a large extended detached house of 138m², built sometime between 1996 and 2002, which could now be worth an estimated £359,053.
+It was last sold for £355,000 in December 2025, which was around 5% above the average December 2025 detached price in the Chorley local authority area.
+The most recent EPC inspection was June 2025, where the current energy rating was C, and the potential energy rating was C.

-Land registry data shows three sales for 37 MIDDLEWOOD CLOSE since 1st January 1995.
-The below table shows the price paid for the three sales, along with the average detached price in the Chorley local authority area for the corresponding sale date.
-Two of the three 37 MIDDLEWOOD CLOSE sales were for above the average price, whilst one was for below the average price.
+Land registry data shows four sales for 37 MIDDLEWOOD CLOSE since 1st January 1995.
+The below table shows the price paid for the four sales, along with the average detached price in the Chorley local authority area for the corresponding sale date.
+Most of the four 37 MIDDLEWOOD CLOSE sales were for above the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 2016 29 APR | £242,000 | £221,336 | 9% above HPI |